cybd/demo-symfony-puphpet/README.md

 $ git clone https://github.com/cybd/demo-symfony-puphpet demoApp
 ```

-Type vagrant up and wait for a while (i.e. make cup of coffee):
+Goto demoApp and shoot vagrant up (it will take for a while, take a rest and make cup of coffee):

 ```
 $ cd demoApp/ && vagrant up